 Martin is the Professor who heads the Brain and Behaviour Lab.
 He studied Psychology and Philosophy in Germany, and was a Lecturer at Cambridge University before joining Birkbeck College in 2000.
 In the past 20 years, Martin has employed electrophysiological and behavioural measures to investigate perception, attention, emotion, and motor control.
 He has published more than 160 articles on these topics in leading journals in the field, and his research is widely cited.
 Face perception and face recognition are one of his main research interests.

-Katie has recently begun her PhD with the Brain and Behaviour Lab.
-She has come to us from UCL where she completed her MSc in Cognitive Neuroscience.
-Katie’s research with our lab will explore facial recognition in the context of emotion and facial expression.
+Katie has recently completed her PhD with the Brain and Behaviour Lab.
+Her research explores facial recognition in the context of emotion and facial expression.
 She is interested in using EEG to investigate signals from the brain in response to the perception and recognition of expressive faces, and to find out whether these signals differ between prosopagnosic and control groups.